inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Page: Clinical dashboard tab: Airway Plan** (DRAFT)

-## All patients Airway Plan Completed
+## All patients:Airway Plan

 ## i button

-Airway managment in critical care can be seen as a routine procedure for critically ill patients.
-Neverorless, critical care patients are more prone to complications from airway management procedures which may result in worse patient outcomes (such as death, brain damage and prolonged ICU stay).
+Airway managment in critical care may be seen as a routine procedure for critically ill patients.
+Nevertheless, critical care patients are more prone to complications from airway management procedures, which may result in worse patient outcomes (such as death, brain damage and prolonged ICU stay).

 Identification of patients with difficult airways enables an individualised airway plan to be formulated.
 Such a plan includes ensuring that adequately trained personale and appropriate equipment are accessible in an airway emergency.
+Prescence of an airway plan is conducive to prompt and decisive action during an airway emergency.

 ## ? button